Clinical syndromes in arterial hypertension. Arterial hypertension: what is it? Syndromes with high blood pressure

 occupational hazards (noise, constant eye strain, heavy physical activity);

-dietary habits (excessive consumption of table salt, deficiency of calcium, magnesium, excessive intake of cadmium into the body);
+dietary habits (excessive consumption of table salt, deficiency of calcium, magnesium, excessive intake of cadmium);

 age-related restructuring of the diencephalic-hypothalamic structures of the brain (during menopause);